Computational Control of Nonlinear Partial Differential Equations Using Machine Learning: Control problems, PINNs and WeightedPINNs

 In practice, the $L^2$-norm is often used for simplicity, although the PDE solution may require higher regularity.

 Solving the minimization problem \eqref{StandardNET} yields the standard Physics-Informed Neural Network (PINN) formulation.

-Below, we will consider control problems for semilinear heat and wave equations to illustrate our method.
-We will first formally state the control problems and then apply the PINN method to approximate the associated control.
-Next, we will introduce our new WeightedPINN method, which aims to add adaptability to the learning process.
+Below, we consider control problems for semilinear heat and wave equations to illustrate our method.
+First, we formally state the control problems and then apply the PINN method to approximate the associated control.
+Next, our new WeightedPINN method introduces adaptability to the learning process.
 We consider both the internal control for the heat and wave equations and the bilinear control for these equations.
 We introduce the notation \(\mathcal{R}_Q^{\mathcal I},\mathcal{R}_\Gamma^{\mathcal I}\), with \(\mathcal{I}\in \{1,2,3,4\}\), to distinguish residuals corresponding to different PDE and control settings.
 Similarly, we denote by \(\bar{\mathcal{R}}_Q^{\mathcal I},\bar{\mathcal{R}}_\Gamma^{\mathcal I}\) for the residuals in WeightedPINN settings.
+We refer to Section \ref{Sec:internalsettings} and Section \ref{Sec:bilinearsettings} for the detailed definitions.